 Primary caregivers for those with Alzheimer’s disease in many cases are all too acquainted with the difficulty experienced in trying to take a quiet moment or two alone – to use the restroom, get a brief shower, and even walk into another room.
-Shadowing in dementia patients usually takes the form of enhanced fear when a member of the family is out of sight.
+Shadowing and dementia sometimes go hand in hand, and shadowing usually takes the form of enhanced fear when a member of the family is out of sight.
 And the ensuing behaviors are extremely challenging to manage: crying, anger and meanness, or continuously asking where you are.

-It helps to understand the reasoning behind shadowing in dementia patients.
+It helps to understand the reasoning behind the connection between shadowing and dementia.
 You are the senior’s safe place, the one who helps make sense of a disorienting and confusing world, and when you are absent, life can appear frightening and uncertain.
 And know that shadowing isn’t caused by anything you have done; it is merely a natural aspect of the progression of Alzheimer’s.

 Our dementia care team offers the following strategies that may help: